This content has been machine translated dynamically.

 General procedure.
 Deploying IP reputation involves the following tasks

 - Verify that the license installed on the Citrix ADC appliance has IP reputation support.
-Platinum and standalone application firewall licenses support the IP reputation feature.
+Premium and standalone application firewall licenses support the IP reputation feature.

 - Enable the IP reputation and application firewall features.